ZDDduesseldorf/audioexplorer-data-processor/README.md

 ## Labels
 Labels are hierarchically subordinate to categories, providing even more information.

-Note: "To be defined" is used when a audio file originates from an external dataset and can be matched to the existing categories (set by the dataset of Oxford University).
-"Other" is used in case a audio file doesn't fit any existing category, as a result any specifying information will be stored in the label-tag (no matter the origin).
+Note "To be defined":<br> This label is used when a audio file originates from an external dataset and can be matched to the existing categories (set by the dataset of Oxford University), but is missing any further details.

 For a complete label-overview, check: [new_ontology.json](https://github.com/user-attachments/files/30744195/new_ontology.json)